widemangojutsu/theghostinthemachine/README.md

 We started off using Databento as a data provider.

-Pulled alot of data. data has not been provded here
+Pulled alot of data. data has not been provded here.

+There is alot of nice correlations here between assets.

 Using His terminolgy we created features to test and for further testing.